hamacjumar/ui-components/editor-listview/README.md

 # Editor ListView

 This is the listview use in DroidScript new Editor.
+See the live preview [here](https://hamacjumar.github.io/ui-components/editor-listview/index.html).

+> As for the moment, this is only available in `"dark mode"`.
+Support for `"light mode"` is in the TODO list.

 ### How to use?